-For the implementation of ECMs in hotels, two scenarios will be assumed, simple renovation which will include up grading lighting, BMS and installing inverters on motors, and deep renovation which will include all measures.
+For the implementation of ECMs in hotels, two scenarios will be assumed, simple renovation which will include up grading lighting, BMS and installing inverters on motors, and the deep renovation will include all ECMs.
 The results of implementing the two scenarios are summarized in the following table.